sangttruong/codeinsights_llm_simulation/README.md

 ## Data Format

 ### Input Data Structure
-The system expects CSV files with the following key columns:
+The system automatically downloads data from HuggingFace with the following key columns:
 - `question_id`: Unique identifier for each coding problem
 - `student_id`: Unique identifier for each student (Scenarios 2-4)
 - `question_text`: Problem description